What's new in MAX

 tool, which allows you to visualize your model in Netron after partially lowering in MAX Engine. -

-An early look at the MAX Graph API, our low-level library for building high-performance inference graphs in Mojo.
+An early look at the MAX Graph API, our low-level library for building high-performance inference graphs.

 -